rednir/wow2/COMMANDS.md

  - `!wow dev commands-list`
      - Creates a COMMANDS.md file with a list of all commands.

+ - `!wow dev get-logs`
+     - Sends the log file for this session.

  - `!wow dev throw`
      - Throws an unhandled exception.